Vibrational Normal Modes and Phonons

 - We have specified the same prefix as in the scf input file.

-- Switch on the acoustic sum rule.
+- Use the acoustic sum rule.

 ldisp = .true.